jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Organization.page.md

   * The `Organization.name` field **SHALL** be populated.

 Each Organisation must support:
-* An identifier *
+* An identifier*
   * The `Organization.identifier` field **SHOULD** contain all available identifiers.
-Typical identifiers include:
+In particular:
     * The [Organisation Data Service](https://digital.nhs.uk/services/organisation-data-service) (ODS) issues and manages unique identification codes and accompanying reference data for organisations that interact with any area of the NHS.
-The ODS code for organisations managed by this service should be populated (this includes ANANA format codes).
+The ODS code for organisations managed by this service **SHOULD** be populated (this includes ANANA format codes).  <br /><br />
-    * A GP Cluster code for Welsh GP cluster organisations.

-* A status of the organisation (i.e., whether is still active )
+* The active status of the organisation
-  * The `Organization.status` field **SHOULD** be populated to indicate whether the organisation is still active.
+  * The `Organization.active` field **SHOULD** be populated to indicate whether the organisation is still active.  <br /><br />

+* Details of `Organization.type`, ideally structured to comprise sector plus a hierarchical organization type
+  * `sector` **SHOULD** be provided to distinguish public, private and third sector organizations
+  * `domain` **SHOULD** be provided to identify the domain or industry in which the organization operates
+  * `classification` **SHOULD** be provided as a high level classification of the organization type within the applicable domain.
+  * `subclassification` **SHOULD** be provided as a lower level classification of the organization type within the applicable domain.  <br /><br />

+* For each `Organization.alias`, an `aliasType` extension **SHOULD** specify the nature of the alias.

+* Where applicable:
+  * the `Organization.partOf` field **SHOULD** contain a reference to the parent organization
+  * the `Organization.telecon` field **SHOULD** contain at least one contact point (e.g. telephone number)
+  * the `Organization.address` field **SHOULD** contain at least one address for the organization

-_*see Implementation Guidance for the identifier element below_
+_*See implementation guidance for the identifier element in the Slices section below_

 ### Extensions

-* The following extensions are defined for use within this profile:
+The following extensions are defined for use within this profile:
-  * The UK Core extension [Extension-UKCore-MainLocation](https://simplifier.net/guide/uk-core-implementation-guide-stu2/Home/ProfilesandExtensions/ExtensionLibrary/Extension-UKCore-MainLocation?version=2.0.1) extends the Organisation resource to support the exchange of information on the Organisation's main location, as a reference to a Location resource, which is currently not supported by the FHIR standard.
+* The UK Core extension [Extension-UKCore-MainLocation](https://simplifier.net/guide/uk-core-implementation-guide-stu2/Home/ProfilesandExtensions/ExtensionLibrary/Extension-UKCore-MainLocation?version=2.0.1) extends the Organization resource to support the exchange of information on the Organisation's main location, as a reference to a Location resource, which is currently not supported by the FHIR standard.

+* The UK Core extension [Extension-UKCore-AddressKey](https://simplifier.net/resolve?scope=package:fhir.r4.ukcore.stu2@2.0.1&filepath=package/Extension-UKCore-AddressKey.json) extends the Address datatype to support the storage of additional address identifiers.

-  * The HL7 common extension [organization-period](http://hl7.org/fhir/R4/extension-organization-period.html) describes the date range that the organisation should be considered available.
+* The HL7 common extension [organization-period](http://hl7.org/fhir/R4/extension-organization-period.html) describes the date range that the organization should be considered available.

+* {{pagelink:Extension-DataStandardsWales-AliasType}} is used to specify the nature of each alias.

 ### Slices

+Slices apply to the following elements:
+* `Organization.identifier`
-The following identifier slices for use with the Organization profile are listed below.
-ODS Organisation Code is further described [UK Core Naming System](https://simplifier.net/guide/UKNamingSystems/Home?version=current) and GP Cluster code is further described in the [NHS Wales Data Dictionary](https://www.datadictionary.wales.nhs.uk/#!WordDocuments/corereferencedatastandards1.htm).
+  * `Organization.identifier:odsOrganisationCode`.
+The ODS Organisation Code is further described here: [UK Core Naming System](https://simplifier.net/guide/UKNamingSystems/Home?version=current)
+  * `Organization.identifier:gpClusterCode`.
+This slice is marked as deprecated because it applies to only a small proportion of organizations and is misnamed for its current use.
+The identifier for a primary care cluster can be recorded as a generic identifier distinguished by its system value.
+It is further described under the GP Cluster Code entry in the [NHS Wales Data Dictionary](https://www.datadictionary.wales.nhs.uk/#!WordDocuments/corereferencedatastandards1.htm).  <br /><br />

+* `Organization.type` includes a slice for each of the four organization type variants described above under Mandatory and Must Support Data Elements:
+  * `Organization.type:sector`
+  * `Organization.type:domain`
-* `Organization.identifier:odsOrganisationCode`
+  * `Organization.type:classification`
-* `Organization.identifier:gpClusterCode`
+  * `Organization.type:subclassification`